Pirates vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Pirates Betting Records & Stats

-- The Pirates have an against the spread record of 8-4-0 in 12 games with a line this season.
+- The Pirates are 8-4-0 against the spread in their 12 games that had a posted line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!